eveliotc/carbonite/README.md

 <hr/>

-Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forget about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you already hold in `Object`s anyways.
+Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forget about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you already hold in `Object`s anyways, plus you want them evicted at some point therefore losing them is not really a big deal, yet you can control how that will happen.

 Although it can be used as the only persistence solution on Android, *it is not* one of carbonite goals to do so, you should evaluate when traditional persistence solutions make more sense based on your problem.